 Over the past decade, it has become increasingly important to consider whether a property is at a risk of flooding.
 This is especially important for commercial property, as many industrial areas were traditionally built along river banks, and many businesses have remained in those riverside areas.

 For properties at a particular risk of flooding, the cost of insurance cover against flooding could rise considerably or flooding may even not be possible to insure against.
+The risk may affect value.
 A good desktop flood search will examine a wide dataset that includes flood risk from all four types of flooding (river, coastal, surface water and groundwater) and will provide comprehensive information on flood defences.

 Chancel repair searches